How my perception of clothing has changed over 10 years

 The race for the brand

-I started to be interested in clothes quite early, from the middle of my middle school years, in 2010.
+I started getting interested in clothes quite early, from the middle of my middle school years, in 2010.
 A time when Justin Bieber had the same haircut as me.

 justin_bieber_2010_1000x1385

-I didn't have the same hair mass, and my bangs went straight into my eyes.
+I didn't have the same hair mass, and my bangs went right into my eyes.
 But you get the idea.
-Another era, I said.
+Another time, I said.

-Like everyone (or almost everyone), I went through these stages which build us socially and individually.
+Like everyone (or almost), I went through these stages that build us socially and individually.
 I quickly wanted to no longer let my parents dictate what I should wear , even though I was still dependent on their wallet.

-And like everyone else, it started by acquiring designer clothes , just to pretend I knew something about fashion.
+And like everyone else, it started with buying designer clothes , just to pretend I knew something about fashion.

-On the other hand, without any pretension, I have never really been influenced by this race for the brand.
-I didn't follow what was in fashion at the time, other than Converse and skinny jeans maybe.
+On the other hand, without any pretension, I was never really influenced by this race for the brand.
+I did not follow what was fashionable at the time, apart from Converse and skinny jeans perhaps.

-I remember one time my mother bought me a black Adidas hoodie from Decathlon.
-So of course, it was a period when inflation had not yet arrived, but it already seemed expensive to me for the time.
-Around fifty euros, for a piece that was made of cotton and polyester, with a large logo in the style of a tag.
+I remember one time my mother bought me a black Adidas hoodie at Decathlon.
+Sure, it was a time when inflation hadn't yet hit, but it still seemed expensive for the time.
+Around fifty euros, for a piece that was made of cotton and polyester, with a big logo in the style of a tag.

 adidas_hoodie_graphics_1200x1200